-Within the United Nations system, the Focal Point on the Family, located in the Division for Social Policy and Development (DSPD) of the Department of Economic and Social Affairs (DESA), builds an awareness of the global situation of families and promotes family-oriented policies and programmes.
+Within the United Nations system, the Focal Point on the Family, located in the Division for Inclusive Social Development (DISD) of the Department of Economic and Social Affairs (DESA), builds an awareness of the global situation of families and promotes family-oriented policies and programmes.

 The Focal Point on the Family works to: